A Guide to Printing vs. CNC Machining

 The demands of your project are essential to determining whether CNC machining or 3D printing is the correct method to manufacture your specifications.
 While both processes offer significant advantages, one may provide more applicable benefits.
 Deciding between 3D printing and CNC machining to produce your components may explore these factors:

-Choosing 3D printing may be best for your project if:
+Additive Manufacturing may be best for your project if:

 • Chosen materials are more difficult to machine